p0six-00/PlasmaTorch/README.md

 ![PlasmaTorch Logo](plasma.png)
-# PlasmaTorch: A Python-Based Particle-in-Cell (PIC) Simulator
+# PlasmaTorch: A Python-Based Particle-in-Cell Simulator

 PlasmaTorch is an advanced Particle-in-Cell (PIC) simulation framework tailored for researchers, educators, and enthusiasts in plasma physics and computational modeling.
 Built in Python and leveraging the power of PyTorch, PlasmaTorch delivers high-performance simulations with GPU acceleration, while maintaining a modular and user-friendly design.